 Wind energy provides economic, environmental, and health benefits to Wisconsin and our citizens.
-We can produce wind power here in Wisconsin as opposed to sending money out of state to buy coal or natural gas.
-And, wind power has zero air pollution or carbon emissions which benefits both our environment and everyone's health.
+We can produce wind power here in Wisconsin instead of sending money out of state to buy coal or natural gas.
+And wind power has zero air pollution or carbon emissions, benefiting our environment and everyone's health.

-Number of Utility Wind Turbines in Wisconsin: 437 Installed Utility Wind Capacity: 718 MW, enough to power over 200,000 homes
+Number of Utility Wind Turbines in Wisconsin: 463 Installed Utility Wind Capacity: 809